On the morning of February 24th, 2022, Russian forces launched a multi-pronged invasion by land, air, and sea on Ukraine.

 Longer term, we plan to support people affected by the war with health programming to prevent the spread of COVID-19 and other infectious diseases, help manage chronic disease and increase access to women’s and children’s health services.

 Americares has a long history of supporting clinical services for refugees and migrants.
 In the past 10 years alone, Americares has provided more than $70 million in aid to support health care for refugees and migrants in over a dozen countries including supporting health services for families fleeing the humanitarian crises in Syria and Venezuela.
-And we have worked in Eastern Europe for decades, delivering more than $2 billion in aid to the region, including $140 million in medicine and supplies for Ukraine since 1992.
+Since 1986, Americares has provided nearly $2 billion in aid to Eastern Europe, including nearly $179 million in aid to Ukraine, which began in 1992.
 We also donate medicines and medical supplies to U.S.-based medical professionals traveling to Ukraine to provide care for patients in need.

 Americares has over 40 years of experience responding to emergencies, including conflicts that lead to large-scale displacements.
 We respond to more than 30 natural disasters and humanitarian crises worldwide each year, establish long-term recovery projects and brings disaster preparedness programs to communities vulnerable to disasters.